zhannamatuzak/porada-de/README.md

 - __Navigation Bar and Logo__

 - Navigation bar and Logo are positioned at the top of the page and placed in the header.
 - Logo of the project is on the left side of the header.
 It is the word Porada-de which begins with the capital letter and then contains the lowercase letters.
 There is a scales symbol as well shown on the favicon.
 The scales symbol is a part of the logo.
-It is not to see this symbol in the header for design reasons.
-The main reason is that the scales are already on the main page.
+It is not to see in the header for design reasons.
+The main reason is that the scales are already on the main image on Home page.
 This idea is borrowed from the Code Institute website.
 - Navigation bar is on the right side of the header.
 It contains navigation links.
 These are:
   * Home - leads to the Home page, where users can learn about the project Porada-de.
   * About Us - leads to the About page, where users can find information about the founders.